IFB-ElixirFr/biosphere/vm_connect.md

 #### SSH Instructions for Windows PC users

+We describe here the use of PuTTY, which will be also useful to connect to a remote desktop with X2Go (see below).

+**N.B.:** *From Windows 10 release, you can also use the Linux Bash Shell based on Ubuntu (see [install instructions](https://docs.microsoft.com/fr-fr/windows/wsl/install-win10)).
+Then, you need to follow the Get your SSH PubKey for Linux below (in Annex).*

-You need first to install the tool PuTTY (see [download instructions](http://www.putty.org/) where you will find both the download and installation instructions).
+To use PuTTY, you need first to install it on your machine (see [download instructions](http://www.putty.org/) where you will find both the download and installation instructions).
 Take care to use the MSI (‘Windows Installer’).

 Then you have to copy the IP/hostname of your deployed VM (click on the question mark `?` next to the name of the VM), and paste it in the configuration of the PuTTY tool: